 | Who sends the message | A human on your team.
 Octolens surfaces, your team writes and posts. | You do, too.
 EaseClaw drafts and hands you the permalink.
 It can never post, send or DM.
 That is a hard product rule. |

-Octolens figures are from its public pricing page in July 2026: Pro and Scale are monthly, Enterprise is custom.
+Octolens figures are re-verified on its public pricing page in August 2026 — it repriced upward since we last checked (Pro $119→$159, Scale $319→$499).
 The gap is not a knock on either tool; it reflects who each one is priced for.

 | Octolens | EaseClaw | |